Things New and Old

 E. The Date and Place for the Covenanting Service

-The date for the covenanting service was set on Saturday of May 1, 1993 – a public holiday.
+The date for the covenanting service was set on Saturday, May 1, 1993 – a public holiday.
 It was a full year since the preparation of the work began in May 92.
 The like-minded churches were informed about the special service.
 Friends in Penang were invited.

 Thus far, the meetings have been held in the homes of various people scattered all over the tiny island.
-Time has come to consider a more permanent location for our public meetings.
-Pastor Poh and Sing went around scouting and surveying the southeastern part of the island and they eventually decided on Sungai Dua as the most suitable location for the new church.
+The time has come to consider a more permanent location for our public meetings.
+Pastor Poh and Sing went around scouting and surveying the southeastern part of the island and they eventually decided on the suburb of Sungai Dua as the most suitable location for the new church.
 Therefore the new church came to be known as – Sungai Dua Church (Reformed Baptist)!
 [The name has been officially changed to ‘Sungai Dua Church (1689 Baptist)’ in 2007].

 The short article below appeared in the Gospel Highway (1993 No. 2).
 The author reported on the constitution of the Sungai Dua Church (Reformed Baptist) thus: